(425) 200-4646

 • Yoga for Osteoporosis, Dr. Loren Fishman, Portland Or 01/2020

-• Yoga for Arthritis, Dr. Loren Fishman, Online Training 06/2020
+• Yoga for Arthritis, Dr. Loren Fishman, online training 06/2020

-• Accessible Yoga, Jivana Heyman, Online Training 06/2020
+• Accessible Yoga, Jivana Heyman, online training 06/2020

-• Yoga For Healthy Aging 1.0 & 2.0, Baxter Bell MD and Melina Meza, Online Training 08/2020
+• Yoga For Healthy Aging 1.0 & 2.0, Baxter Bell MD and Melina Meza, online training 08/2020

 I would also like to send out a big heart felt thank you and hug to my mentor Christy Fisher, from Phinny Ridge Yoga, WA., thank you for your continuous wisdom and encouragement.
 I believe that continuing education is crucial to maintaining a knowledgeable teaching philosophy, and passing this knowledge onto my students.